 As always, I’ll have a few ideas of my own in the conclusion.

 We follow some regular great sources and also the best insights from each week.

 Whether you are a trader or an investor, you need to understand risk.
-Risk first, rewards second.
+Think first about your risk.
+Only then should you consider possible rewards.
 I monitor many quantitative reports and highlight the best methods in this weekly update.